DerGuru/The-Resonant/New Chapters/01 - Part1/P1-10_Learning_Curve.md

 ﻿## Part 1 - Lost and Found | Ch.
-10 - "You're learning faster than I expected"
+10 - You're learning faster than I expected

 The cup of tea had gone cold.